YottaDB/YDBDoc/ProgGuide/functions.rst

    set deffn="GTM_JOBEXAMINE.ZSHOW_DMP\_"_$JOB\_"_"_<cntr>
    set filespec=$zparse(expr1,"",deffn)

 The $ZJOBEXAM()does not trigger error processing except when there is a problem storing its return value, so no error is reported to the process until after any dump is complete.
-In the event of any error encountered during the $ZJOBEXAM(), YottaDB/GT.M sends an appropriate message to operator log facility and returns control to the caller.
+In the event of any error encountered during the $ZJOBEXAM(), YottaDB sends an appropriate message to operator log facility and returns control to the caller.
 Note that this special error handling applies only to the $ZJOBEXAM(), and is not a property of the $ZINTERRUPT interrupt handler, which uses $ZJOBEXAM() by default.

 $ZJOBEXAM() dump files contain the context of a process at the time the function executes.
 Placement and management of these files should consider their potential size and security implications.